jpfrx/rx-design-patterns/README.md

 Furthermore, managing a small, independent project is a solitary human effort.
 Continuously auditing account settings to opt out of hidden, shifting AI-training defaults and fighting ghost modifications to corporate platforms is a waste of a maintainer's time.

-The architecture and design patterns published in this project—such as the specialized routing matrix logic—serve as living proof that true engineering logic, structural problem-solving, and creative execution belong exclusively to human intelligence.
+The architecture and design patterns published in this project—such as the specialized routing matrix logic—serve as living proof that true engineering logic, structural problem-solving, and creative execution are inherant to human traits that require self-training and awareness despite AI availability.
 While AI tools can provide help to analyze text or assist with formatting syntax, original algorithmic creativity remains a strictly human endeavor.

 To protect the intellectual property, privacy, and integrity of this work from non-consensual corporate data harvesting, this project has permanently migrated to **Codeberg**, an independent, non-profit, community-managed, and privacy-first platform.